Oceania: Historical and contemporary interpretations

 A map of member states for the Pacific Islands Forum, the member states are depicted in blue.
 The PIF is a governing organization for the Pacific, and all of its members are seen as being politically within Oceania.
 Territories ethnographically associated with Oceania, but not politically associated with Oceania, such as Easter Island, Hawaii, and Western New Guinea, have considered gaining representation in the PIF.
-The Pacific island nations of Indonesia, Japan, Malaysia, the Philippines, Singapore and Taiwan are dialogue partners, but none have full membership.
-East Timor, located in marginal seas of the Pacific and Indian Oceans, also have observer status.
+The Pacific island nations of Indonesia, Japan, Malaysia, the Philippines, Singapore, and Taiwan are dialogue partners, but none have full membership.
+East Timor, located in the marginal seas of the Pacific and Indian Oceans, also has observer status.